 Festival 100 Vinos Mexicanos

-The Festival 100 Vinos Mexicanos (Festival of 100 Mexcian Wines) will take place every two years starting up again in 2024 at the end of February or beginning of March.
-It’s the most important wine festival as it showcases wines from all 8 wine regions in the country.
+The Festival 100 Vinos Mexicanos (Festival of 100 Mexican Wines) will take place every two years starting up again in 2025 at the end of February or beginning of March.
+It showcases wines from all 8 wine regions in the country.
 In 2022, it was held at La Redonda Winery, the second-largest winery in Queretaro.
-This well-organized event included music bands, VIP seating with snacks, other seating areas, food trucks, and shaded wine vendors.
+This event included music bands, VIP seating with snacks, other seating areas, food trucks, and shaded wine vendors.
 They also did a great job of advertising which Mexican wineries would be attending so we were able to make a list of some that we did not want to miss.
 Wines were poured generously, and the vendors were excited to share more information about visiting their wineries.
 This event is perfect for those new to Mexican wines and curious about the different wine regions.

 The Festival 100 Vinos Mexicanos is the best wine festival to sample different Mexican wines.
 We’ve put together a long weekend package for you that includes the festival admission, hotel, transportation, and visits to local wineries and the pueblo magico of Bernal.
 For more details, check out the tour package on Heart of Mexico Wine Tours.